 The second solution I published is to use a video capture device to create a “virtual” second screen on a Mac.
 Then you can use the normal two-screen Presenter View with all the features.
 This does require a video capture device, an HDMI cable, and an open USB port on your laptop.
 This may be bulky for a tight home work setup, requires a driver to be installed on your laptop, and you may not have a free USB port on newer laptops that may only have two ports.

-I’ve recently discovered what I think is the best solution I’ve come across so far.
+Since Presenter View is natively built to use two screens, I’ve recently discovered what I think is the best solution I’ve come across so far to add a second screen.
 It is to create a “virtual” second monitor using a Virtual Display Emulator Plug.
 This small HDMI device makes your laptop think that you have a second monitor attached.
 Then you use Presenter View as you would with two monitors and share this “virtual” second screen in Zoom.
 Because it is a hardware solution that does not require any drivers to be installed, it should be safe in almost all corporate IT environments.

 What is a Virtual Display Emulator Plug